-- Removal of vegetation, where necessary, within the approved development footprint to facilitate the construction and/or establishment of infrastructure; - Excavations for infrastructure and associated infrastructure; - Establishment of a laydown area for equipment; - Stockpiling of topsoil and cleared vegetation, where necessary; - Creation of employment opportunities; - Transportation of material and equipment to site, and personnel to and from site; and - Construction of the infrastructure, structures and buildings.
+- Removal of vegetation, where necessary, within the approved development footprint to facilitate the construction and/or establishment of infrastructure.
+Note that for Project 1 (Biesjesvlei PV1), the vegetation is planned to be trimmed within the PV array area (and not removed completely); - Excavations for infrastructure and associated infrastructure; - Establishment of a laydown area for equipment; - Stockpiling of topsoil and cleared vegetation, where necessary (except for the PV array for Project 1 (Biesjesvlei PV1)); - Creation of employment opportunities; - Transportation of material and equipment to site, and personnel to and from site; and - Construction of the infrastructure, structures and buildings.